 ECL intends to exercise its exclusive right to appoint the following five Trustees (the "ECL Trustees"), each to hold office until the next annual meeting or until his or her successor is elected or appointed.
 Unitholders do not have the right to vote on the appointment of the ECL Trustees.
 In the opinion of the Board, the ECL Trustees are well-qualified to act as Trustees for the ensuing year.
 Each of the ECL Trustees has established their eligibility and willingness to serve.

-Jane Craighead Age: 62 Resident of Elizabethtown, ON, Canada Trustee since 2021 Independent Trustee Areas of Expertise Accounting Acquisitions and M&A Business Leadership & Strategy Finance Governance Risk Management Talent Management -- -- ---
+Heather Grey-Wolf Age: 50 Resident of Toronto, ON, Canada Independent Trustee Areas of Expertise

+Business Leadership & Strategy

+Governance

+Real Estate Development